xinggao1/sdc/CarND-Traffic-Sign-Classifier-Project2/README.md

 ![alt text][image2]
 ![alt text][image3]

 As a last step, I normalized the image data because this gives 0 mean and equal variance, easier for the optimizer to do the work.

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Final model architecture

 My final model consisted of the following layers: